gldeng/universe/formal_theory_core_en.md

 $$\mathcal{G}_Q = \oint_{\partial \Omega} \nabla \times \vec{\Psi} \cdot d\vec{S}$$

-This creative vortex $\mathcal{G}_Q$ is the source of constantly producing new information in quantum systems, key to understanding the creativity and novelty of the universe.
+This creative vortex $`\mathcal{G}_Q`$ is the source of constantly producing new information in quantum systems, key to understanding the creativity and novelty of the universe.
 The strength of self-creativity is determined by the quantum coherence of the system:

 $$\mathcal{G}_Q \propto \sum_{i\neq j} |\langle i|\rho|j \rangle|$$

 ### Detailed Classical Domain Theory

-The classical domain $\Omega_C$ is the space of definite reality in the dualism framework, with the following core properties:
+The classical domain $`\Omega_C`$ is the space of definite reality in the dualism framework, with the following core properties:

 #### 1. Classical Information Structure